BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 But this is the point: enduring or even enjoying ambiguity!

 Overall, I hope to give good reasons for the emergence of conspiracy theories and our state of inaction in the face of disaster; reasons that do not rely on a good and evil dichotomy of individuals.
-I will argue that our perception of reality makes effective communication between each other improbable and that complex systems follow their own stabalizing dynamic.
+I will argue that our perception of reality makes effective communication between each other improbable and that complex systems follow their own stabilizing dynamic.
 In the end, conspiracy theorist will appear as anti-authoritarian rebels that fight against the power of knowledge using the same source of authority, that is, knowledge.

 Before we start, let us agree on a definition of conspiracy theories: